 After four full seasons and four episodes of a fifth season, Lecy Goranson left Roseanne to attend college.
 Her replacement, later-Scrubs star Sarah Chalke, kind of looked the same but played Becky as a far bubblier, angst-free person.
 The show had some meta-fun with the change, having Roseanne observe of Becky upon Sarah Chalke’s first appearance in the role, “she’s been gone so long I barely recognize her.”
 They even had the characters debate the merits of the two Darrin’s on Bewitched, with Chalke’s Becky humorously endorsing the second Darrin as being much better.

-Goranson left again after the 8th season, Chalke re-taking full time duty as Becky.
-Based upon the quality of that horrible “they won the lottery…but it was all just a dream” 9th season Goranson got out just in time.
+Goranson left again after the 8th season, with Chalke re-taking full-time duty as Becky.
+Based on the quality of that horrible “they won the lottery…but it was all just a dream” 9th season Goranson got out just in time.

 8) Family Matters (ABC, CBS 1989-1998)

 - Role: Harriet Winslow

 - Old Actress: Jo Marie Payton (Seasons 1-9)

 - New Actress: Judyann Elder (8 episodes of Season 9)